MEDomicsLab/MED3pa/README.md

 9. The software author or license can not be held liable for any damages inflicted by the software.
 ```

-More information on about the [LICENSE can be found here](https://github.com/MEDomics-UdeS/MEDimage/blob/main/LICENSE.md)
+More information about the [LICENSE can be found here](https://github.com/MEDomics-UdeS/MEDimage/blob/main/LICENSE.md)

 ## Supported Python Versions